 - Path (the “/” means the cookie is valid anywhere on that domain.)

-- Secure (used for cookies that require a SSL connection)
+- Secure (used for cookies that need a SSL connection)

 The lower part of the panel shows the specific details for one of our cookies called “fontSize”.